hartwigmedical/hmftools/orange/README.md

     - The TMB status (high vs low) is displayed on the front page along with the actual TMB
     - The status of UGT1A1 is displayed on the front page
 - [2.7.0](https://github.com/hartwigmedical/hmftools/releases/tag/orange-v2.7.0)
-    - Supports panel tumor-only mode:
+    - Supports targeted tumor-only mode:
         - Omits Cuppa, Chord, Sigs and VirusBreakends
         - Omits Germline annotations
     - DOID cohort mapper throws exception instead of warn in case of invalid DOID combinations